run-ai/docs/docs/Researcher/Scheduling/The-Run-AI-Scheduler.md

 *   Shrink jobs will expand when enough GPUs will be available.
 *   Expanding happens when the scheduler finds spare GPU resources, enough to double the amount of GPUs for an elastic workload.

+## Advanced

+### GPU Fractions

+XXXX

-## Distributed Training
+### Distributed Training

 Distributed Training, is the ability to split the training of a model among multiple processors.
 It is often a necessity when multi-GPU training no longer applies; typically when you require more GPUs than exist on a single node.
+Each split is a _pod_ (see definition above).
+Run:AI spawns an additional _launcher_ processs which manages and coordinates the other worker pods.

-Distribute Training utilizes a practice sometimes known as __Gang Scheduling__.
-The scheduler must ensure that multiple containers are started on what is typically multiple nodes, before the job can actually start.
+Distribute Training utilizes a practice sometimes known as __Gang Scheduling__:

+* The scheduler must ensure that multiple pods are started on what is typically multiple nodes, before the job can actually start.
+* If one pod is preempted, the others are also preempted.

+The Run:AI system provides:
+* inter-pod communication.
+* Command-line interface to access logs and an interactive shell.

+For more information on Distributed Training in Run:AI see [here](../Walkthroughs/walkthrough-distributed-training.md)

+### Hyper-Parameter Optimization

+Hyperparameter optimization (HPO) is the process of choosing a set of optimal hyperparameters for a learning algorithm.
+A hyperparameter is a parameter whose value is used to control the learning process.
+Example hyperparameters: Learning rate, Batch size, Different optimizers, number of layers.

+To search for good hyperparameters, Researchers typically start a series of small runs with different hyperparameter values, let them run for a while and then examine results to decide what works best.

+With HPO, the researcher provides a single script which is used with multiple, varying, parameters.
+Each run is a _pod_ (see definition above).
+Unlike Gang Scheduling, with HPO, pods are __independent__.
+They are scheduled independently, started and end independently, and if preempted, the other pods are unaffected.
+The scheduling behavior for individual pods are exactly as described in the Scheduler Details section above for Jobs.

+For more information on Hyperparameter Optimization in Run:AI see [here](../Walkthroughs/walkthrough-hpo.md)